 In 1775 the American Revolution looked like the adventure of a lifetime to a boy of just 14.
-Joseph Plumb Martin was awed as he watched an Army recruiter toss a coin on the head of a drum and a young man picked it up -- signaling his decision to join the militia.
+Joseph Plumb Martin stood in awe watchng as an Army recruiter tossed a coin on the head of a drum and a young man picked it up.
+That signaled his decision to join the militia.

 “I thought,” he wrote, “as I must go, I might as well endeavor to get as much for my skin as I could.”

 And he was proud of his record.
-It was after the war that he became disenchanted with the soldier’s lot in life.
+Only after the war did he grow disenchanted with the soldier’s lot in life.

 Revolutionary war hero Henry Knox transplanted himself to Maine following the war and asserted, accurately, that he owned the land on which Martin and others had established farms.

 Joseph Plumb Martin and his fellow settlers tried persuasion, threats and lawsuits to gain control of their land in Maine.
 But in the end Knox prevailed.
 They would pay rent or face eviction.

 Frustrated veterans sought some sort of pension for decades, and in 1818 Congress and President James Monroe awarded some veterans a pension of $96 a year.
 The law, however, exempted a great many veterans, including African Americans.
 Slaves who enlisted to fight earned their freedom, so Congress concluded they’d gotten enough payment.

 In 1830, at the age of 70, Martin published a memoir of his army life.
 He told the compelling story of his time as a soldier and hinted at his frustration over the veterans’ plight.
 Perhaps, he concluded, America simply wanted to forget the war.